rosaan/exinertia/README.md

 ## Quick Start

-ExInertia provides two main mix tasks to get you up and running:
+ExInertia provides three main mix tasks to get you up and running:

 1. Install ExInertia and configure your project:
 ```bash